 la rue tourne, PARIS

-During biweekly missions conducted throughout Paris, women and men of all ages come together to venture out onto the streets to engage with individuals who are experiencing homelessness.
+During biweekly missions conducted throughout Paris, women and men of all ages come together to venture out onto the streets to help people who are vulnerable across the city.
 They share warm cups of coffee and tea, offer soothing melodies through music, play interactive games, and ask them what they need specifically, taking precious time to genuinely listen to their personal stories.
-La Rue Tourne works tirelessly to amplify stories of vulnerable people, with the goal of increasing awareness and visibility, not only in Paris but across France and beyond.
+La Rue Tourne works tirelessly to amplify stories of vulnerable people, to increase awareness and visibility, not only in Paris but across France and beyond.

 Read more